Yurik72/ESPHap/README.md

 Build instruction the same as for sketches above.

-## FAN servicer example
+## Fan servicer example

-Example folders contains sketch for [FAN](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_FAN), which shows on Apple FAN icon.
-You are able to control FAN characteristic such as
+Example folders contains sketch for [FAN](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_FAN), which shows on Apple fan icon.
+You are able to control fan characteristic such as

 - On/Off
 - Speed